 About the Program

-The Rockefeller Fellows will join us for a semester-long fellowship to gather and synthesize evidence on the neurological links between dance and vocal learning; examine how species developed the capacity to coordinate rhythmic sound with movement to unlock theories about the purpose of dance in human evolution; and design experiments and methodologies that will have a range of clinical and research applications and create a better shared understanding of how the neuroscience of language and dance intersect.
+The Rockefeller Fellows joined The Center for Ballet and the Arts for the fall semester of 2021.
+During their time at The Center, they gathered evidence on the neurological links between dance and vocal learning; they examined how species develop the capacity to coordinate rhythmic sound with movement; they theorized the purpose of dance in human evolution; and they designed experiments and methodologies, with a range of clinical and research applications, to clarify how the neuroscience of language and dance intersect.
+Dr. Sadye Paez and Dr. Constantina Theofanopoulou will continue their work at CBA as Visiting Scholars.

 2021 Rockefeller Fellows